micheleusuelli/micheleusuelli.github.io/pages/articles.md

 ## My articles

-People, problems, data, technology.
-This is my view of data science.
-In my career, I followed it backwards, as reflected by the articles.
-My latest articles focus on delivery practices, with a people-first mindset.
-On the other hand, my initial articles are more technical, covering machine learning techniques and big data technology.

-I really hope you can benefit from this material, either having more clarity on the subject or help on the way you shape your work.
+I like different aspects of data science, including people, practices, technology.
+My perspectives come from reflections on the experience on the field.

 ### Data science